sjsyrek/malc/perl6/README.md

 });
 ```

-Test the FizzBuzz function by inserting the following line of code into the `malc.pl` file:
+Test the FizzBuzz function by inserting the following line of code into the `malc.p6` file:

 ```perl
 say $To_FizzBuzz($FIZZBUZZFUNC($RANGE($ONE)($FIFTEEN)));